mwarman/nest-playground/README.md

 - NestJS - the foundation
 - TypeScript

+## Experiment - GitHub Actions

+The goal of this experiment is to create GitHub Actions workflows for continuous integration (CI) activities such as:

+- Build the application
+- Lint the application
+- Run unit tests and produce code coverage report

+The `.github/workflows` directory contains the workflow specification in the `ci.yml` file.

 ## Repository

 The base NestJS application template source code is located on the `main` branch.
 It remains largely untouched from initial project generation using the Nest CLI.